kamalsingh1003/kamalsingh1003/README.md

 ###

-<h3 align="left">I'm a recent graduate with a strong foundation in Java, backend development, and object-oriented design.
-Experienced with Spring, Hibernate, and RESTful APIs, as well as Git for version control and JUnit for testing.
-Passionate about contributing to Agile teams and continuously growing my technical skills.
-Let's connect and build something amazing!</h3>
+<h3 align="left"> Java Developer with expertise in backend development and a strong foundation in Java programming, object-oriented design, and data structures.
+Proficient in developing robust applications using Spring and Spring Boot, and skilled in creating secure RESTful services.
+Committed to writing clean, maintainable code and implementing best practices in software development. </h3>

 ###